-Iran also faced a healthcare crisis due to government mismanagement and corruption.
-In November 2012, Hosseinali Shahriari, the head of parliament's health committee, said that "the government is playing with our people's health and is not assigning the approved finances."
+During the Ahmadinejad administration, government mismanagement and corruption also led to a healthcare crisis.
+In November 2012, Hosseinali Shahriari, the head of parliament's health committee, said,

+"the government is playing with our people's health and is not assigning the approved finances."
 Iran's then minister of health, Marzieh Vahid Dastjerdi, reported that of the \$2.5 billion earmarked in Iran's annual budget to import medicine and medical supplies, only \$600 million had been delivered by Iran's central bank this year.
 She further protested, "I have heard that luxury cars have been imported with subsidized dollars but I don't know what happened to the dollars that were supposed to be allocated for importing medicine."
 This dissent was too much for the Iranian regime to tolerate, since it contradicted the regime narrative that the West was to blame.
 As a result, Ahmadinejad fired Dastjerdi in late December 2012.
 She was the only female minister in the government's cabinet.